The Triple Bottom Line Framework

 The challenge here is that businesses still must satisfy shareholders and to deliver the value they have to make tradeoffs.
 There’s no one golden rule on how to satisfy all three areas of TBL equally, it is a continuous, balancing act, and decision-making should be based on long-term goals.
 But the fact is, that decisions must be made, and it is the best time to go beyond planning and start implementing.

-Idea management software would be a wise first step towards the implementation of triple bottom line.
+Idea management software would be a wise first step towards the implementation of the triple bottom line.
 Book a demo with one of our team members to learn how to kick off an idea challenge and start the chain of positive changes within your organization.